-- 1. Open to all Logan County residents. - Logan County reserves the right to refuse any entry that has a serious disease or insect problem. - 3.
+- 1. Open to all Logan County residents. - 2.
+Logan County reserves the right to refuse any entry that has a serious disease or insect problem. - 3.
 Items of great or sentimental value should not be used. - 4.
 The Logan County Fair is not responsible for lost, damaged or dead items.
 Small items should be securely fastened to their containers. - 5.
 The same item cannot be re-entered in subsequent competitions, neither under the original or a different exhibitor's name. - 6.
-Entries must be picked up during the designated pickup time on Sunday August 11th. - All plants will be displayed indoors for the duration of four days.
+Entries must be picked up during the designated pickup time on Sunday August 8th. - 7.
+All plants will be displayed indoors for the duration of four days.
 Plants that will be adversely affected by these conditions should not be entered. - 8.
 Established plants only. - 9.
 Plants should be firmly rooted in container.
 Exceptions: air plants and plants grown hydroponically. - Plants will be watered as deemed appropriate by our expert staff.
 Exhibitors with plants that are very sensitive to watering may opt-out of our watering services.
 No other special requests can be honored. - 11.
-Garden can't be larger than 20"X20"X20".
+Garden can't be larger than 20"X20"X20". - 12.
+There must be a type of structure (such as a pot, house, or other). - 13.
+Must contain a figurine of some sort within the garden (Gnome, Fairy, Dragon....) - 14.
+Only one Fairy Garden per exhibitor will be allowed, exhibitor must be present at time of entry.